IdentityServer/IdentityServer4/docs/quickstarts/2_interactive_aspnetcore.rst

         }
     </dl>

-If you now navigate to that controller using the browser, a redirect attempt will be made to IdentityServer - this will result in an error because the MVC client is not registered yet.
+If you now navigate to the application using the browser, a redirect attempt will be made to IdentityServer - this will result in an error because the MVC client is not registered yet.

 Adding support for OpenID Connect Identity Scopes